run-ai/docs/docs/Researcher/cli-reference/runai-describe.md

 ## Options

-* <job-name\> the name of the Job to run the command with.
+* <job-name\> - The name of the Job to run the command with.
 Mandatory.
-* <node-name\> the name of the Node to run the command with.
+* <node-name\> - The name of the Node to run the command with.
 If a Node name is not specified, a description of all Nodes is shown.

 -o | --output